ploucandco/Ender5Plus/README.md

   and enabling [mcu rpi] was not working with this tutorial (https://www.klipper3d.org/RPi_microcontroller.html).
 I solved that with section 2.6 and beyond of this tutorial (https://www.lpomykal.cz/klipper-raspberry-as-a-second-mcu-installation/) and checked systemctl status klipper-mcu

-6. Installed an ESP32-CAM with URL Stream http://192.168.1.5:81/stream and Service MJPEG-Streamer.
+6. Installed an ESP32-CAM with URL Stream: http://192.168.1.5:81/stream and Service: MJPEG-Streamer.
 Adapted the default resolution in CameraWebServer.ino to VGA.
 Remixed an enclosure towards https://www.thingiverse.com/thing:6200417

 7. Installed new clips for the bed https://www.amazon.com.be/gp/product/B09HQX1JGH/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1